With helpful Hosts, free Wi-Fi hotspots, support for people with disabilities, parents' rooms, and research rooms, Te Papa looks after you well.

 Our free Wi-Fi hotspots let you get even more from the museum.
 You might want to:

-Find out where our hotspots are and how to connect
+Hotspot locations and how to connect

 Te Papa welcomes individuals and groups with disabilities and special needs.
 All our main exhibition areas, some special attractions, and most toilets are accessible to people with mobility impairments.
 We also offer: